SANTHOSH-2809/Double-precision-Floating-point-Multiplication-IEEE-754/README.md

  - [Zip-file](floaingpoint.zip) Download the raw file and open the Vivado Project File(type of file) then rerun the process from syntheis to bit-stream generation.

 ---

+## Next Phase
+Integrate posit arithmetic into the design to enhance precision, optimize dynamic range, and explore next-generation number systems beyond IEEE-754 for high-performance computing applications.

+---